RTEMS/rtems-docs/eng/prequalification.rst

 suggest specific improvements to code coverage reports.
 The teams focused on qualification should be able to provide resources for improving the automated project infrastructure and master technical data for RTEMS.
-The term “resources” is often used by open source projects to refer to volunteer code contributions or funding.
+The term "resources" is often used by open source projects to refer to volunteer code contributions or funding.
 Although code contributions in this area are important and always welcome, funding is also important.
 At a minimum, ongoing funding is needed for maintenance and upgrades of